alanng10/Country/Docue/a.md

 Arca word is applicable to any glob, any entire, any alpha, any park, any class, any center.

+Arca meaning is not tagged with the existence of specific human race.

+Arca meaning is not tagged with the existence of specific human kind.

+Arca meaning is not tagged with the existence of specific govern.

+Arca meaning is not tagged with the existence of specific outer.

 Arca word has spell.
 The spell is:
 "A" for Alpha Park.